istio/tools/perf/security/sds-tests/ingress-sds/README.md

 ## To run the SDS test that goes to Citadel

 - Create a GKE cluster and set it as the current cluster.
-Here this test is ran on the cluster *istio-testing* on GCP project *istio-security-testing*.
+Here this test is run on the cluster *istio-testing* on GCP project *istio-security-testing*.
 You may use `kubectl config current-context` to confirm that your newly created cluster is set as the current cluster.